 It’s a great way to get out of the house and to nurture friendships at the same time.

-If your having fun and have more time, why not go shopping or take in a movie?
+If you’re having fun and have more time, why not go shopping or take a movie?

 65. Learn to play chess

 If you’re bored and need something to do, why not try your hand at chess?